spatie/enum/README.md

 There are three problems with it though:

 - There are two ways of using an enum value: `MyEnum::VALUE` or `MyEnum::VALUE()`, this often causes inconsistencies throughout the codebase.
-- There's no autocompletion on the second method when using static calls.
+- There's no autocompletion when using static calls.
 - Refactoring the a constant name in your IDE will result on broken code, as the static method calls aren't refactored.

 This package solves these three problems.